An FLRW Cosmology with a Chameleon Field: General Field Equations

 Following the pioneer paper of Brans and Dicke~\cite{BD}, the BD Lagrangian is

 where $\omega$ is a positive constant.
-Dimensional analysis leads one to interpret,
+Dimensional analysis leads one to interpret

-Also, the energy--momentum Lagrangian, $L_m$, is assumed to be independent of the field $\phi$.
+in the context of standard cosmology.
+In addition, the matter Lagrangian density, is assumed to be only a function of matter field and the metric and independent of the field $\phi$.
 Varying the Lagrangian with respect to the metric and the scalar field, and combining the results, the corresponding field equations become:

 and